Effective:July 1, 2001

 LEVEL OF PRECISION IN EFFORT CERTIFICATION

 The federal government understands that certification of effort percentages is an estimate.
-Circular A-21 states that “it is recognized that, in an academic setting, teaching, research, service, and administration are often inextricably intermingled.
+The UG states that “it is recognized that, in an academic setting, teaching, research, service, and administration are often inextricably intermingled.
 A precise assessment of factors that contribute to costs is not always feasible, nor is it expected.
 Reliance, therefore, is placed on estimates in which a degree of tolerance is appropriate.”

 Therefore, if the printed Payroll percentage reasonably reflects ones effort within a tolerable range (plus or minus 4%), then the amount may be confirmed as a reasonable estimate.
 If the difference between the estimate of effort devoted and the Payroll percentage for a project is greater than the tolerable range of 4%, then record the correct estimate.